-Diagnosis initially starts with the patient’s concerns during the dental appointment.
-The common chief complaint with patients is usually some level of pain, whether it is persistent or inconsistent, from slight sensitivity to intense pain.
+Diagnosis initially starts with the patient’s concerns during a dental appointment.
+The common chief complaint is usually some level of pain, whether it is persistent or inconsistent, from slight sensitivity to intense pain.
 Patients will usually state generalized or localized hypersensitivity or pain in their teeth and/or jaw.
 The patient may also become aware of their clenching habits during times of stress or depression.
 They will sometimes know exactly which tooth.
 Other times they will know the area but are unable to pinpoint the exact tooth.

 Signs and Symptoms of Bruxism